thoughtcroft/thoughtcroft.github.io/_posts/2008-06-18-strip-types-of-characters-from-a-string.md

 ---
 layout:   post
 title:    "Strip different types of characters from a string"
 date:     2008-06-18
+category: vba
-tags:   [excel, string, vba]
+tags:
+ - excel
+ - string
+ - vba
 ---

 I realised that one of my earlier posts Generic Function to Copy Excel